-Microsoft Teams is introducing a new update that makes it easy for users to share meeting invitations with their colleagues.
-Twitter user Shawn Harry first saw the feature and it is now available in Teams’ Windows and macOS desktop apps and on the internet.
+Microsoft Teams introduces a new update that allows users to easily share meeting invitations with their colleagues.
+Twitter user Shawn Harry first spotted the feature, and it’s now available in Teams’ Windows and macOS desktop apps and on the web.

-This release has now simplified the process by introducing the ability to create direct meeting invitations in Microsoft Teams.
-The app has now added a new flyout panel to the Meet button on the Calendar tab, with options to start the meeting immediately or get a meeting link for future use.
-The organizers can also copy and share the link in advance with other participants, which they can use to participate in the session.
+This release has now simplified the process by introducing the ability to create instant meeting invites in Microsoft Teams.
+The app has now added a new flyout panel to the Meet button on the Calendar tab, with options to start the meeting immediately or get a meeting link for future reference.
+The organizers can also pre-copy the link and share it with other participants, who they can use to join the session.
 This option is available before or during the meeting.

-The new direct meeting option is a welcome addition, and it will make it easier for both teachers and meeting organizers.
-Please note that this update is being rolled out gradually to all Teams users and should be generally available by early April.
-Please let us know in the comments below if you think this feature will help increase your productivity.
+The new instant meeting option is a welcome addition, and it will make things easier for teachers and meeting organizers alike.
+Note that this update is rolling out gradually to all Teams users and should be generally available in early April.
+Let us know in the comments below if you think this feature will help increase your productivity.